2024 Final Friday Webinar Series

 Burnout is avoidable - and you can keep it from sneaking up on you.
 By taking some intentional steps, you can get clear on why work feels like it does, have enough energy for what matters most, and build a work environment that sustains rather than depletes you.

-• Insights into the Areas of Work Life - workload, control, reward, community, fairness and values - and what contributes to your experience of work; and
+WATCH THE RECORDING for insights into the Areas of Work Life - workload, control, reward, community, fairness and values - and concrete actions to help you get and keep a healthy relationship with work.

 NOVEMBER: From Academia to Action: How to Connect Policymakers With Academic Research to Inform Public Policy